Chapter 3: Search techniques

-If you are looking for a specific item from a citation and the full text is not immediately available, the library provides other options for getting access.
+If you are trying to find a specific item from a citation and the full text is not immediately available, the library provides other options for getting access.

 Make sure you log in so you can access materials online!
 The steps for logging in may be found on the University Library’s Accessing E-Resources webpage and in the YouTube video below:

 Pick the Okta option and use your Net-ID to sign into the library system.
 Your Net-ID is the portion of your ISU email address that appears before the @ symbol.
 For example, is Cy’s ema address is firstname.lastname@example.org, his Net-ID is ccyclone.
 Your password will be the same one you use for all campus logins.